No results found

 What does the CPI measure?

-The CPI, produced and published by the Bureau of Labor Statistics (BLS), measures changes in the prices paid by urban consumers (who are over 90% of the population) for a particular group of goods and services.
+The CPI, produced by the Bureau of Labor Statistics (BLS), measures changes in the prices paid by urban consumers (who are over 90% of the population) for a particular group of goods and services.
 The CPI looks specifically at the prices of apparel, education and communications, food and beverages, housing, medical care, recreation, transportation and other items in over 200 categories.

 What items does the CPI track?

-The BLS selects items for the CPI based on detailed information from Americans about what they actually buy, gathered through tens of thousands of weekly diaries and interviews with BLS employees.
+The BLS selects items for the CPI based on detailed information from Americans about what they buy, gathered through tens of thousands of weekly diaries and interviews with BLS employees.
 The Bureau calculates home prices and rent costs through surveys of people living in houses, apartments, and shared spaces.
 The index also includes user fees, such as for water and sewer service, and sales and excise taxes for specific items, like the extra tax governments impose on tobacco and alcohol.

 Tracking the price of cheese